Poppe-A/logme_backend/README.md

 A github actions CI/CD pipeline is implemented.
 It deploys the project on an AWS EC2 instance, but for costs reason, this instance is not running everytime.

 - Start the instance
 - run sudo systemctl start docker
 - run docker compose in ngnix folder
 - run docker compose with the prod file in logme folder

 Nest is [MIT licensed](LICENSE).

+TODO :

+- Make stuff can be updated and deleted only by its owner
+- Error handling (watch the typing)
+- Find a better way to return a session.
+It's currently formatted in the backend, but it's not perfect because the front end need to get the whole session returned on every update.
+  I need to do the formatting on the front, or handle the update properly